Blowin’ In The Wind Chords | Bob Dylan Guitar Lesson

 Blowin’ In The Wind Chord Chart | PDF + iReal Pro

-Should you want to download this chart, here’s a PDFBlowin’ In The Wind Chord Chart PDF.
+If you’d like to download it, here’s a PDFBlowin’ In The Wind Chord Chart PDF.

-This chart was created using iRealPro, here’s a link to that file: Blowin’ In The Wind iRealPro.
-Using this and the iRealPro app, you can change the key.
+This chart was created using iRealPro, and you can find the file here: Blowin’ in the Wind iRealPro.
+With the iRealPro app, you can even change the key to suit your voice or playing style.

-In the course, we look at TAB and play along to loops to learn Blowin’ In The Wind in more depth, there is no doubt in my mind that this is necessary, below is a preview.
+In the course, we break things down further using TAB and practice loops to fully internalise Blowin’ in the Wind.
+There’s no doubt this step is essential—below is a preview.

 Video blocked due to privacy settings